alexsabine/temporalgrammar/crr_16_nats_hypothesis.md

 $$16 \text{ nats} = 16 \times \log_2(e) = 16 \times 1.4427 \approx 23.08 \text{ bits}$$

+**NOTE: This document searches for deliberate 'curve fitted' and 'hard-coded" ways to derive 16 nats.
+It is a deductive check, not an inductive emergent finding.
+This is a "search with 16 nats in mind", not a true inductive check!**

 ---

 ## Empirical Tests Across Systems